-There are many photo sharing websites online.
+There are many photo-sharing websites online.
 Some are geared toward the average person who wants to share photos of family and friends.
-Then, there are websites like 500px.com that are oriented toward serious and professional photographers.
+Then, there are websites such as 500px.com that are oriented toward serious and professional photographers.

 At the very least, it is worth looking into to see if it is a good venue for your style of work.

 What is 500px.com?

 500px is a photo-sharing site intended to be an alternative to Flickr where photographers can showcase their best work without it getting lost in a bunch of fuzzy pictures of kids and parties.
 However, like all things free and social online, there is always the potential for a not-so-good photo to slip through the cracks.

 While there were initial worries about the quality of photography on 500px.com, the site seems to have improved in this matter.
 In most cases, and depending on who you follow, the level of photography is certainly above that found on other photo-sharing sites.
 This might be due to the community's ability to naturally self-edit and the fact that it is not popular among non-photographers.

 500px.com is certainly geared more toward pro and semi-pro photographers.

 While paid accounts have more options, the free accounts do have robust options including the ability to sell licenses for your photographs.